Zahid8/gate_detection_torch/README.md

 This repository created to train a model (Pre-trained Faster R-CNN ResNet-50 FPN Model)and detect an underwater object using pytorch API with the help of [Detecto](https://github.com/alankbi/detecto/).

 See works with other frameworks: [tensorflow](https://github.com/enesdemirag/gate-detection/tree/tensorflow), [openCV](https://github.com/enesdemirag/gate-detection/tree/openCV).

-Our team works on an Autonomous Underwater Vehicle to prepare for [Singapore AUV Challange](https://sauvc.org/) and the [RoboSub'20](https://robonation.org/programs/robosub/).

-Check out our [website](http://auv.itu.edu.tr/) and [repo](https://gitlab.com/itu-auv).

-> Tested on Ubuntu 18.04

 ## Getting Ready